jkenlooper/puzzle-massive/_infra/README.md

 ### Maintenance Tasks

-These Ansible playbooks should be run from the /\_infra directory and set the ENVIRONMENT variable as needed.
+These Ansible playbooks should be run from the `_infra/` directory and set the ENVIRONMENT variable as needed.

-Update packages and reboot
+#### Update Packages and Reboot

+This will run an apt-get update and reboot the machine.

 ```bash
 ENVIRONMENT=development